 Students will be responsible for completing and turning in assignments according to the teacher's procedures and expectations.

-An eLearning Student Handbook will be published as an addendum to our 2020-21 POP Family Handbook.
+The POP eLearning Student Handbook has been published as an addendum to our 2020-21 POP Family Handbook.

 Attendance will be participation-based.
 Per Texas Education Code (TEC), §25.092, students must attend 90% of a course in order to be awarded credit for the course and/or to be promoted to the next grade.
 This requirement remains in force during the 2020-21 school year.
 Whether learning on campus or at home, attendance will be required of all students.